 Money Market Fund Investment Risk.
-An investment in a money market fund is not a bank deposit and is not insured or guaranteed by any bank, the FDIC or any other government agency.
+An investment in a money market fund is not a bank deposit and is not insured or guaranteed by any bank, the Federal Deposit Insurance Corporation (FDIC) or any other government agency.
 Certain money market funds float their NAV while others seek to preserve the value of investments at a stable NAV (typically, \$1.00 per share).
-An investment in a money market fund, even an investment in a fund seeking to maintain a stable NAV per share, is not guaranteed and it is possible to lose money by investing in these and other types of money market funds.
-If daily net redemptions from certain types of money market funds exceed 5%, the funds may impose a liquidity fee on redemptions.
-In addition, money market funds may impose a liquidity fee on redemptions if such fee is determined to be in the best interest of the fund.
-These fees are applied on redemption proceeds and may result in an investment loss.
-In addition to the fees and expenses that a portfolio directly bears, a portfolio indirectly bears the fees and expenses of any money market funds in which it invests, including affiliated money market funds.
-By investing in a money market fund, a portfolio will be exposed to the investment risks of the money market fund in direct proportion to the amount of its investment.
-To the extent a portfolio invests in instruments such as derivatives, the portfolio may hold investments, which may be significant, in money market fund shares to cover its obligations resulting from the portfolio's investments in derivatives.
+An investment in a money market fund, even an investment in a portfolio seeking to maintain a stable NAV per share, is not guaranteed and it is possible for the portfolio to lose money by investing in these and other types of money market funds.
+Certain money market funds (including the portfolio's cash sweep vehicle) are subject to mandatory liquidity fees if daily net redemptions exceed 5% of their net assets and may also impose a discretionary liquidity fee of up to 2% on redemptions if that fee is determined to be in the best interests of the money market fund.
+Such fees, if imposed, will reduce the amount the portfolio receives on redemptions.
+In addition to the fees and expenses that the portfolio directly bears, the portfolio indirectly bears the fees and expenses of any money market funds in which it invests, including affiliated money market funds.
+By investing in a money market fund, the portfolio will be exposed to the investment risks of the money market fund in direct proportion to such investment.
+To the extent the portfolio invests in instruments such as derivatives, the portfolio may hold investments, which may be significant, in money market fund shares to cover its obligations resulting from the portfolio's investments in such instruments.
 Money market funds and the securities they invest in are subject to comprehensive regulations.
 The enactment of new legislation or regulations, as well as changes in interpretation and enforcement of current laws, may affect the manner of operation, performance and/or yield of money market funds.